DubraskaS/Supervised-models-for-EMG-Signals-classification/README.md

 # Supervised models for EMG Signals classification (Español / English)
 Code for the classification of Electromyography (EMG) signals using various supervised learning algorithms.
 The project is part of a thesis that aims to compare the performance of different models on a dataset obtained from Kaggle and test on a physical circuit of adquisition.

+## Acknowledgments

+This project was inspired by the code from the XYZ Project, which is licensed under the Apache License 2.0.
+We appreciate their work and used it as a guide for implementing our own solution.